2025 Core Web Vitals Checklist for Shopify (Free): 10 Quick Fixes That Boost Conversions (No Apps Needed)

-INP, LCP, and CLS are today the line between "slow loading" and "store that sells."
-Here's an actionable checklist with snippets for Shopify: apply 2–3 adjustments and measure the impact this week.
+INP, LCP, and CLS are now the dividing line between "slow loading" and "a store that sells."
+Here's an actionable checklist with Shopify snippets: apply 2–3 adjustments and measure the impact this week.

 TL;DR

-- Don't lazy load the hero (LCP).
-Use
+• Don't lazy load the hero (LCP).
+Use loading="eager" and fetchpriority="high" .

-to avoid CLS. - Trim JS and third-party (pixels) that trigger the INP.
+• Cut out JS and third parties (pixels) that trigger the INP.

 Express audit (5 minutes)

-- Open PageSpeed Insights and test Home, best-selling PDP, and Checkout (always on mobile).
+1. Open PageSpeed Insights and test Home, Best Selling PDP and Checkout (always on mobile).

-- In Search Console > Web Vitals, review trends for mobile URLs.
+3. In Search Console > Web Vitals, review trends in mobile URLs.

 1) Don't lazy load the hero (your LCP)

-In your hero section, load the image eagerly and mark it as high priority.
+In your hero section, upload the eager image and mark it as high priority.
 Generic example:

 <img